ibomdv/dlp/README.md

 ## DRMLogPlotter - rebuild

+### Update: Version 1.26 has been released (August 18, 2026)

+- A UTC clock has been added to the main GUI.
+- In the "Radio List" dialog (which includes a Dream startup option), the directory path for the .ini file is hidden after 6 seconds.

 ### Update: Version 1.25 is released (16.
 August 2026)
 (Raspberry Pi - Version is still 1.22 at the moment)